-8. Once the MD simulation stage has finished, the GUI will analyze your list of modifications and create a chart.
+8. Once the MD simulation stage has finished, use the GUI to automatically analyze your list of modifications and create a chart.

 SSFEP is designed to evaluate small modifications and results are best interpreted qualitatively.
 Therefore GUI-created charts indicate the predicted change in direction of the binding affinity relative to the parent ligand.